vshkodin/python-pytest-example-simple/readme.md

-## Simple example of Testing Framework using Python Pytest.
+## Simple example of Testing Framework using Python and Pytest.
 ### install
 ```
 pip install -r requirements.txt